 - Location: 81611 Old Highway, Islamorada.

-- Tip: Be sure to check the brewery’s calendar of events as many events are happening throughout the year.
+- Tip: Check the brewery’s calendar as many events are happening throughout the year.

 - Price: Flights start at $16.